-There are a number of settings and preferences in the application that are not available directly.
-These are called hidden options and can be accessed by holding Ctrl + O in the regular settings dialog.
-This will bring up another dialog where you can fine-tune NetWorx as you like.
+Some settings and preferences are not available directly.
+They can be accessed by holding Ctrl + O in the regular settings dialog.
+This will bring up another dialog where you can fine-tune NetWorx further:

 The settings are as follows:

-- Totals shown on the top determines where the total row is located in the usage reports, either the first or the last row.
+- Totals shown on the top determines where the total row is located in the usage reports, either the first or the last line.

 - Hours shown in hourly report sets how many hours back from now are displayed in the hourly report.